-Not only are those living with a TBI at greater risk for developing a substance use disorder, people struggling with substance abuse issues are more likely to suffer a traumatic brain injury due to impairment from drugs or alcohol.
+Not only are those living with a TBI at greater risk for developing a substance use disorder, but people struggling with substance abuse issues are also more likely to suffer a traumatic brain injury due to impairment from drugs or alcohol.

 For recovery to be effective and successful, it is critical that both the traumatic brain injury and the addictive disorder be identified and treated at the same time.
 This type of therapeutic approach that addresses the severity of each condition together is known as dual diagnosis treatment.

 A traumatic brain injury can be caused by a forceful shock or blow to the head.
 This includes not just direct impact, but sudden movements that jolt or force the head out of its normal position.
 Common examples include whiplash during a car accident, a sports injury, or being exposed to the blast of a nearby explosion.

 While these injuries can range from moderate to severe, they are damaging enough to change the way a person’s brain works, altering its chemical makeup.

 In the United States, an estimated 2.5 million people suffer a traumatic brain injury every year, according to the Family Caregiver Alliance.

 In truth, though, most experts agree that this number is underreported because not all of these injuries are reported or even diagnosed.

 Men are at a greater risk for TBI injuries than women.
 Adolescent males, aged 15 to 19, along with seniors aged 75 or older, are the demographics most likely to suffer a TBI.